przemyslawpluta/node-youtube-dl/README.md

 });
 ```

-The example can be found in the _example_ folder (`resume.js`), and will produce an output that looks like the following when ran.
+It will produce an output that looks like the following when ran.

 **Output:**